zivra-organization-actions/demo-custom-actions-sergioramos21/README.md

 ### Create a new issue

-1. In the repository, go to **Issues** and create a new issue based on the template
+1. In this repository, go to **Issues** and create a new issue based on the template
 1. Update the `name` and `description` fields
     - :exclamation: The issue body must be `yml` compliant, do not change the indentation
 1. Click **Submit new issue**, this should trigger the workflow